 In The Family Court Of Australia

-Rule 12.01 provides that in a property matter each party must at least 2 days prior to the first Court event exchange with the other party a copy of the following documents:
+Rule 12.01 provides that in a property matter, each party must exchange with the other party, at least 2 days prior to the first court event:

-- For a corporation, financial statements including balance sheets, profit and loss statements, depreciation schedules, taxation returns and a company constitution;
+- for a corporation: financial statements including balance sheets, profit and loss statements, depreciation schedules, taxation returns and a company constitution;

-- For a trust, financial statements including balance sheets, profit and loss statements, depreciation schedules, taxation returns and a trust deed; and
+- for a trust: financial statements including balance sheets, profit and loss statements, depreciation schedules, taxation returns and a trust deed; and

-- For a Partnership, financial statements including balance sheets, profit and loss statements, depreciation schedules, taxation returns and a partnership agreement.
+- for a partnership: financial statements including balance sheets, profit and loss statements, depreciation schedules, taxation returns and a partnership agreement.

-- Any vested or contingent interest in property;
+- any vested or contingent interest in property;

-- Any vested or contingent interest in property owned by a legal entity that is fully or partially owned or controlled by a party;
+- any vested or contingent interest in property owned by a legal entity that is fully or partially owned or controlled by a party;

-- Any income earned by a legal entity fully or partially owned or controlled by a party, including income that is paid or assigned to any other party, person or legal entity;
+- any income earned by a legal entity fully or partially owned or controlled by a party, including income that is paid or assigned to any other party, person or legal entity;

-- Financial resources including a trust;
+- financial resources including a trust;

-- Whether any party has disposed of assets following separation.
+- whether any party has disposed of assets following separation.

 In The Federal Circuit Court Of Australia

-- Any vested or contingent interest in property (including real or personal property, superannuation and legal and equitable interests);
+- any vested or contingent interest in property (including real or personal property, superannuation and legal and equitable interests);

-- Income from all sources, including any benefit received in connection with the parties employment or business interests;
+- income from all sources, including any benefit received in connection with the parties employment or business interests;

-- Financial resources including disclosure of a trust, company or partnership including taxation returns, profit and loss statements and balance sheets.
+- financial resources including disclosure of a trust, company or partnership including taxation returns, profit and loss statements and balance sheets.

 WHERE TO NEXT?